541 878-4020 MaxFlow air filter sales

 NOTE: We do not recommend motor oil, vegetable oil, or gauze filter oil such as K&N (which is too thin and will be sucked through the foam).
 None of these will efficiently trap the smaller particles.
 Remember, the quality of oil determines the effectiveness.
 Do not use bar lube; it is not designed to be burned in an engine and will cause your rings to stick!

-After cleaning with solvent, the remaining particles or cleaning fluids need to be washed out with a grease-cutting soap like Ajax or Dawn dish washing liquid.
+After cleaning with solvent, the remaining particles and cleaning fluids need to be washed out with a grease-cutting soap like Palmolive Blue with Oyxclean, Ajax or Dawn dish washing liquid.

 Did you know?